Psychopathy: Inter-rater reliability workshop using the Psychopathy Checklist (PCL-R, 2nd Edition)Book Now

 - Allow an opportunity to work through detailed case material.

 - To apply the use of the PCL-R to a range of clients.

 - To discuss scoring and issues of reliability.

 Trainers: Dr Carol A Ireland will be leading the event.
 Dr Ireland is a Chartered Psychologist, Consultant Forensic Psychologist and Chartered Scientist.
-Dr Ireland has over 20 years of clinical practice, including completion of complex assessments such as those involving psychopathy.
-Dr Ireland has worked in HM Prison Service as a psychologist, in High Secure Psychiatric Services and in Child and Adult Services (www.ccats.org.uk).
-Dr Ireland has been training in the use and administration of the PCL-R for over seventeen years.
+Dr Ireland has over 23 years of clinical practice, including completion of complex assessments such as those involving psychopathy.
+Dr Ireland has worked in HM Prison Service as a psychologist, in High Secure Psychiatric Services and currently at the Child and Adult Therapeutic Services (www.ccats.org.uk).
+Dr Ireland has been training in the use and administration of the PCL-R for over twenty years.

 Course materials: All attendees will be provided with a CPD certificate indicating proof of attendance and involvement in the inter-rater reliability exercises.
 Delegates are expected to be in possession of a PCL-R manual which they are able to bring to the training.
-These can be ordered from Pearson Assessment via www.psychcorp.co.uk.
+These can be ordered from Ann Arbour: www.annarbor.co.uk

 Venue: CCATS, Westbourne House, 3 Lockwood Avenue, Poulton-le-Fylde, Lancashire, FY6 7AB.
 The course is non-residential but there are hotels nearby for any delegates requiring accommodation.
 Delegates wanting accommodation are expected to book this directly with the hotel.
 The training cost does not include accommodation.
 Joining instructions will be forwarded one month prior to the event.